 Q3.
 What do you understand by ‘proper’ food?

-Answer: A good diet which includes good amount of nutritious food, protiens which is needed for the body to function properly.
+Answer: A good diet includes a good amount of nutritious food and proteins, which is needed for the body to function properly.

 Q4.
 Why do you think that the food of Rashmi and Kailash was not proper?

-Answer: While, Rashmi is not getting adequate quantity of food where Kailash is having junk food like chips, pizza, burgers etc. which is very harmful for the body hence we can say that the food intake in not proper.
+Answer: While Rashmi is not getting an adequate quantity of food, Kailash is having junk food, like chips, pizza, burgers, etc., which is very harmful to the body.
+Hence, we can say that the food intake is not proper.

-Answer: When I spoke to my grandparents they told they used to have dal, green leafy vegetables, milk, fresh fruits and did more of physical activities, walked to school for two miles, played games which had more of physical activities.
-But now, time has changed I too eat vegetables, fruits along with that we eat a lot of junk food, go to school by bus, at free time we play indoor games by watching TV, where there are no physical activities.
+Answer: When I spoke to my grandparents, they told me they used to have dal, green leafy vegetables, milk, and fresh fruits and did more physical activities, walked to school for two miles, and played games which had more physical activities.
+But now, times have changed.
+I, too, eat vegetables and fruits.
+However, along with that, we eat a lot of junk food, go to school by bus, and in our free time, we play indoor games by watching TV, where there are no physical activities.
 Hence, we can say some things are quite similar, while others are different from what our grandparents ate and did.